coolsamson7/service/README.md

 ## Motivation and goals

-While there are already a number of - mostly spring - libraries available that help to solve most of the problems in  a distributed microservice based architecture like
+While there are already a number of - mostly spring - libraries available that help to solve most of the lowl-level problems in  a distributed microservice based architecture like
 - registries ( consul, etc. ) and
 - loadbalancing mechanisms

-the result from a developer perspective in my mind is still too complicated and also has some shortcomings.
+the result from a developer perspective in my mind is still too complicated and also has some major shortcomings.
-Even if most of the technical details are nicely hidden, the programmer typically still needs to write low-level protocol agnostic code to call services.

-**Example:**
+Let's look at an example ( in Java )

 ```@Configuration
 public class MyConfiguration {